microsoft/Azure-Analytics-and-AI-Engagement/Manufacturing/Readme-shell.md

 	![Mount a storage for running the cloud shell and enter the details.](media/no-storage-mounted1.png)

 > **Note:** If you are creating a new storage account, give it a unique name with no special characters or uppercase letters and it should not be more 10 characters.
+> **Note:** If you face permission issues while executing the scripts in cloudshell, you also have the option to execute them through your local PowerShell.
 4. In the Azure Cloud Shell window, **enter** the following command to clone the repository files.

     ```PowerShell